The Aquatics Center

 - No Use Allowed: 15 and under

 See below for age guidelines and youth swim test procedures.
-Times provided for lap swimming, swim lessons, open swim and water fitness.
-The Lap pool is also the home competition pool for the Keene YMCA Dolphins Swim Team.
-The Lap Pool schedule is available on our homepage, and at the Y Welcome Center.
+There are times provided for lap swimming, swim lessons, open swim, and water fitness.
+The lap pool is also the home competition pool for the Keene YMCA Dolphins Swim Team.
+The Lap Pool schedule is available here, and at the Y Welcome Center.

 See below for age guidelines and youth swim test procedures.
-Times provided for swim lessons, open swim and water fitness.
-Therapy pool schedules are available on our homepage and at the Y Welcome Center.
+Times provided for swim lessons, open swim, and water fitness.
+The Teaching Pool schedule is available here (link to pool schedule), and at the Y Welcome Center.

 Lap Pool Slide

 Available Saturdays and Sundays 2:00-3:30pm

 - No lifejackets or water shoes are permitted on the slide.

 - Only children who have passed the swim test and are wearing their green swim band can go on the slide.
 Adults are permitted on the slide, however there is a 225lb weight limit.
 Adult may not hold or take children who have not passed the swim test on to the slide.